Bit-Nation/BITNATION-Constitution/README.md

 ## 2.5 The Archipelago

-The Archipelago is a loose federation of different virtual nations, allies, embassies, ambassadors who pledge to assist each other when possible, and desirable.
+The Archipelago is a loose federation of different voluntary nations, allies, embassies, ambassadors who pledge to assist each other when possible, and desirable.

 # Article 3: We are a Future for Our World and Humanity.